Postgraduate Master's Loan 2021/22

 - The second payment (33%) will be due on the last Wednesday of the fourth month of the programme (typically the end of December, where the first month of the programme is September).

 - The third payment (34%) will be due on the last Wednesday of the seventh month of the programme (typically the end of March).

 Please be aware that SFE has stipulated that the RVC cannot confirm registration for PG students prior to the start of their study.
 This means that registered PG students will not receive their first loan instalment until 3-4 working days after their programme start date.
-The 2nd and 3rd payments will be paid on their due dates as detailed below.
+The 2nd and 3rd payments will be paid on their due dates as detailed above.

 Postgraduate loans are available for Masters Degrees taken as an intercalated year within an extended undergraduate degree.

 Note that there is no support provided under the student support regulations (i.e. tuition fee support, maintenance grant/loan) during a year that a master’s degree level course is intercalated into an undergraduate degree (although the student may be eligible for Postgraduate Loan).